Fisherman's Walk Cliff Railway

 A closer view of the line from below.

-The Fisherman's Walk Cliff Railway, or Southbourne Cliff Railway, is the worlds shortest public funicular railway located in Southbourne (a seaside suburb of the English seaside resort of Bournemouth).
+The Fisherman's Walk Cliff Railway, or Southbourne Cliff Railway, is the world’s shortest public funicular railway located in Southbourne (a seaside suburb of the English seaside resort of Bournemouth).
 The line serves to link the seaside promenade and beach, with the cliff top and the town behind.

 Overview

 The line is owned and operated by Bournemouth, Christchurch and Poole Council, and it has the following technical parameters: